 NFT tokens cannot be called completely decentralized, because their value is determined by a central authority (for example, as in Cryptokitties) that controls the virtual world of the token.
 Collectible tokens represent an ever-increasing share of the crypto space.
 In the future, NFTs will be used in e-sports and virtual reality.

 There are more ways to use and spend cryptocurrencies in the modern world.
-However, we are here to understand one more complicated thing – cryptojacking.
+However, we are here to learn more about a malicious way of obtaining cryptocurrency – cryptojacking.

 What Is Cryptojacking?

-At its core, cryptojacking is a type of malicious intervention into one’s computer in order to use its computational power for cryptocurrency mining.
+Cryptojacking is a type of malicious intervention into one’s computer or mobile device in order to use its computer processing power for cryptocurrency mining.

 Using different fraudulent methods of intervention, bad actors implement malware and programs tailored to steal a computer’s CPU.
 Such ‘dangerous’ lines of code are hard to discover so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
 While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks in a blockchain and get a reward.